-- ICE-box Integrated Control Electronics Card Chassis - USB Type-B Cable - Power Cable (if purchased with ICE PS2 Power Supply) - All cables required to make connections to installed ICE Cards.
+- ICE Box Integrated Control Electronics Card Chassis - USB Type-B Cable - Power Cable (if purchased with ICE PS2 Power Supply) - All required connection cables for included ICE Cards.

 List of Symbols

 Getting Started

 After unpacking your ICE Box and ICE PS2 Power Supply, you should begin by familiarizing yourself with the connections on the back of the box.
 The sections below will guide you through setting up the ICE Box, and obtaining a lock to spectroscopy using the ICE Box GUI.
 The laser system used in this example is a D2-100 (780nm) DBR laser, and a D2-210 (Rb) spectroscopy module.